-Whether you are freelance, have a small business, or operate a larger operation, choosing the right accounting software is incredibly important.
+Whether you freelance, have a small business, or operate a larger operation, choosing the right accounting software is incredibly important.
 There are many options out there, and many people will end up assessing QuickBooks vs. Xero to find which is better.

-Both QuickBooks and Xero have their pros and cons, so looking at the key features like pricing, ease of use, integrations, and scalability will help you to decide whether QuickBooks or Xero is more suitable for you.
+Both QuickBooks and Xero have their pros and cons, so looking at the key features like pricing, ease of use, integrations, and scalability will help you decide whether QuickBooks or Xero is more suitable for you.

 So, when it comes to Xero vs. QuickBooks, which is better?
 Let’s find out!

 Let’s start by looking closer at QuickBooks, seen as it is the original accounting software of its kind.
 First created in 1983, QuickBooks has been very popular over the years, and it has remained relevant more recently by bringing out its cloud-based software, QuickBooks Online.

 QuickBooks has a solid reputation, with its ability to help businesses streamline repetitive tasks and processes, manage bills and invoices, keep track of mileage and integrate seamlessly with other key business apps and management systems.